Office Profile

 1960–2001

-In 1960, Wilhelm’s son Eugen O. Fischer joined the architecture practice.
-After graduating from ETH Zurich and working as an assistant to Professor Albert H. Steiner, the young architect turned to professional practice and architecture competitions.
+In 1960, Wilhelm’s son Eugen O. Fischer joined the architectural firm after graduating from ETH Zurich and working as an assistant to Professor Albert H. Steiner.
+He successfully turned his attention to architecture competitions.

-Success soon followed.
 Eugen O. Fischer’s designs reflect the influences of architects such as Walter M. Förderer, Roland Gross, Claude Paillard or Ernst Gisel, for instance his competition-winning design for Vogtsrain primary school in Zurich Höngg (1966–1973).
-Other prize-winning entries in competitions followed, including the church of St. Katharina in Zurich Affoltern (1967–1972), which received the award for good buildings of the city of Zurich, or the Büel B school building in Unterengstringen (1974).
+Other prize-winning entries in competitions followed, including the church of St. Katharina in Zurich Affoltern (1967–1972), which received an award for good buildings of the city of Zurich, or the Büel B school building in Unterengstringen (1974).

 In 1967, Eugen Mannhart joined the office, dedicating his efforts to developing the areas of project management and construction supervision.
 Together, the partners achieved further success, for example by winning the competition for the garden housing estate Winzerhalde (1978–1982), which also received an award for good buildings from the city of Zurich.